This post contains affiliate links, which means I receive a small amount of money if you make a purchase from any of the Amazon links included

 A pencil (for planning things out first)

-There’s a bajillion (yes, I’m using that word) notebooks available on the market, but the two most popular within the Bullet Journal community seem to be the Leuchtturm 1917 or the Moleskine brands.
+There’s a bajillion (yes, I’m using that word) notebooks available on the market, but the two most popular within the Bullet Journal community seem to be the LEUCHTTURM1917 Notebook or the Moleskine Plain Notebook brands.
 Within these there a whole selection of page styles available – dotted, lined, squared, plain – although the dotted seems to be a favourite as there is no massive amounts of measuring involved with these when drawing grids and tables out and the dots allow writing to be done in straight lines easily.

-I decided to go against the trend and bought an A5 Daler Rowney artists sketch book (shown in the Pinterest image) with plain pages – the pages were thick which meant that ink wouldn’t seep through to the other side and I had completely blank pages to create my ideas on.
+I decided to go against the trend and bought an A5 Daler Rowney – Ebony Artist’s Hardback Sketch Book (shown in the Pinterest image) with plain pages – the pages were thick which meant that ink wouldn’t seep through to the other side and I had completely blank pages to create my ideas on.
 It’s a plain design on the cover, which will allow me to decorate it later if I wish to.

 However, if you want to get a little more creative, there are a number of materials that you can use for making beautiful designs and spreads.
 A large percentage of Bullet Journals that I have seen use different styles of calligraphy or cursive writing and fineliners and brush pens are useful tools.
-I bought a pack of 6 Sakura Pigma Micron fineliners in different tip sizes (005 – 08), a Sakura Pigma Brush Pen and a Sakura Calligraphy pen, mainly because they were recommended for their fast drying qualities and the fact they don’t bleed through the pages.
+I bought a pack of 6 Pigma Micron 6 Fineliners and a Sakura Pigma Graphic – Pigment Calligraphy Pen – Single – 2.0mm – Black mainly because they were recommended for their fast drying qualities and the fact they don’t bleed through the pages.
 I made the right choice – these were perfect for what I wanted to do – but there are endless choices depending on your budget and preferences.

-To make my pages and text more colourful, I also purchased a pack of Crayola Supertips (I found mine at Toys R Us for less than £4).
-They’re easy to use and are great for different calligraphy styles too.
+To make my pages and text more colourful, I also purchased a pack of Crayola 50 Washable Supertips They’re easy to use and are great for different calligraphy styles too.
 There’s lots of different styles of pens – gel, watercolour, glitter, felt tips, pencil crayons – this all depends on your preferences, your style and your budget.

 Once you’ve figured out what a Bullet Journal is and got your materials, you need to work out what topics you want to focus on for your spreads, and I would advise doing this BEFORE you put pen to paper.
 As a blogger, I wanted to ensure that the journal would focus almost entirely on blogging and I knew that there were numerous things that I wanted to keep track of each month: